MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-events-isolated.md

 ### Rollback

-Only changes done via Modify/Delete/Insert on records of type `TableType: Normal` will be automatically rolled back.
+Only changes done via Modify/Delete/Insert methods on records of type `TableType: Normal` will be automatically rolled back.
 Other state changes, like HTTP calls, variable alterations, changes to single instance codeunit's members, won't be rolled back.

 For example, if an integer variable that's passed by VAR is modified by a failing event subscriber, its changes will persist.